rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 - `daemon-disconnected`: this event is dispatched when the api-daemon connectivity is lost.
 - `daemon-reconnected`: this event is dispatched when the api-daemon connectivity is available again.
 - `bluetooth-volumeset`: this event is dispatched when Bluetooth handsfree repots its volume.
 Its `detail` is a integer from 0 to 15 representing speaker gain level.
+- `geolocation-status`: this event is dispatched when geolocation status changes.
+Its `detail` is a bool representing active/inactive.

 ## WindowProvider delegate